Saki-Chen/bevlshaper/README.md

 As in the paper, a K-D tree algorithm is used for segmentation after point cloud filtering.
 This step is inspired by [Moving object classification using horizontal laser scan data](https://www.researchgate.net/profile/Huijing_Zhao/publication/224557150_Moving_object_classification_using_horizontal_laser_scan_data/links/00b7d520b05aa1a131000000/Moving-object-classification-using-horizontal-laser-scan-data.pdf).
 Within found clusters, L-shapes are detected.
-For easy prototyping and modelling, Python was used instead of a more computationally powerful language.
+For easy prototyping and modelling, Python and the NumPy library are used instead of a more computationally powerful language.
-The NumPy library is heavily used.

 #### Prepare environment
 ```bash